Xasanboy-Dev/Facebook/README.md

 ```shell
 npm i chai
 ```
-And then work
+And then work with this
-An then you cn work with this project→
+## An then you cn work with this project→